"A girl from Hong Kong who speaks with a heavy Hong Kong accent, but when she sings she rocks like Pat Benatar."

 There was the African-Japanese computer whiz Jingo Asakuma in 1993's Rising Sun, opposite Sean Connery and Wesley Snipes.
 Then came the mysterious smuggler Juno Skinner in 1994's True Lies, where she performed an extremely sensual tango with Arnold Schwarzenegger (a skill she'd later reuse on Dancing With the Stars.)

 Carrere went into overdrive, doing an average of three movies per year from 1992 to 1999.
-There was plenty of low-budget, forgettable fare like The Immortals, Kull the Conqueror, and Scar City, and by the end of the decade she was starring in her own Canadian action TV series called Relic Hunter, which she describes as a "better" version of Tomb Raider.
+There was a Wayne's World sequel and plenty of low-budget, forgettable fare like The Immortals, Kull the Conqueror, and Scar City.
+By the end of the decade she was starring in her own Canadian action TV series called Relic Hunter, which she describes as a "better" version of Tomb Raider.